DataStax-Academy/nosqlbench-workshop-online/README.md

 | **6 - Custom workloads and scenarios** | [Instructions](3-custom-workloads/README.MD)  |

 ## Extra Materials
-If you are interesed in learning more about Apache Cassandra try out our other Katacoda scenarios
+If you are interesed in learning more about Apache Cassandra™ try out our other Katacoda scenarios

 | Title  | Description
 |---|---|